Pete Phipps: Musical biography

-Through 1983 and 1984 he was a member of The Eurythmics.
-His first outing with the Eurythmics was recorded at Heaven for MTV and later released as the video Sweet Dreams (1985).
+Through 1983 and 1984 he was a member of Eurythmics.
+His first outing with Eurythmics was recorded at Heaven for MTV and later released as the video Sweet Dreams (1985).
 He toured in the US and in the UK.
-Also in 1984, Phipps returned to work with XTC in the studio to record the album Big Express.
+Also in 1984, Phipps returned to work with XTC in the studio to record the album The Big Express.

-In 1985, Phipps recorded with Hugh Cornwell playing on the single "One in a Million".
+In 1985, Phipps recorded with the Stranglers' Hugh Cornwell playing on the single "One in a Million".
 He then rejoined Gary Glitter for UK, Middle East and US tours.
 He also restarted Glitter Band gigs, joining with some of the other original members, and has remained part of the Glitter Band with a number of different line-ups to the present day.

 In 1986, Phipps performed on Zipper an album written by Roger Chapman.
 In 1987 he toured as a replacement in Culture Club in France and Iceland.
 The next year, Phipps played with the Legendary Purple Helmets a Stranglers offshoot.
-Between 1992 and 1996, whilst remaining in the Glitter Band, Phipps joined Denim, a band formed by Lawrence Hayward.
+Between 1992 and 1996, whilst remaining in the Glitter Band, Phipps joined Denim, a band formed by Lawrence.
 He recorded Back in Denim (1992 and Denim on Ice (1996).
-Through 1998 and 1999, Phipps had further shows with The Glitter Band and appearances with The King Penguins, a spin-off from the Glitter Band.
+Through 1998 and 1999, Phipps had further shows with the Glitter Band and appearances with the King Penguins, a spin-off from the Glitter Band.

 The year 2000 saw the founding of Santanarama, a six-piece tribute to Carlos Santana, and Glitz Blitz, a three-piece tribute to the 1970s.
 Early in 2001, along with shows with the Glitter Band, Santanarama and Glitz Blitz at a range of venues nationwide, Phipps made a return to playing some R&B with a South East-based band Desperate Measures.
 Later in the year, he recorded an album of material with Alan Merrill of the Arrows which was released the following year.

-In August 2020 he released his first solo album of original songs entitled Wherever You Are.
+In August 2020, he released his first solo album of original songs entitled Wherever You Are.
 The album was recorded in Metway Studios, Brighton and produced by Mike Wilton and engineered by Jake Routham.

-Phipps currently performs worldwide as The Glitter Band playing a variety of venues up and down the UK and on the Continent.
+Phipps currently performs worldwide as the Glitter Band playing a variety of venues up and down the UK and on the Continent, and has also been a member of Mud since 2015.
 He has recorded with: